MicrosoftDocs/msteams-docs/msteams-platform/toolkit/Teams-Toolkit-CLI.md

 ## `teamsfx validate`

 Validate current application.
-This command validates your application's app manifest file.
+This command validates your application's the app manifest file.

 ### Parameters for `teamsfx validate`